-With such a high in rifle what a Ruger 556 you may be tempted to strap on a big objective bell high magnification scope and target turrets galore to make your rifle into a “real” rifle.
+With such a high end rifle like the Ruger 556 you may be tempted to strap on an optic with a big objective lens, high magnification and target turrets to make your rifle into a “real” rifle.

 This is a mistake, the best thing you can do for your Ruger 556 is to get the smallest scope that will meet your specifications.
-The AR 15, in general, is a lightning fast carbine and putting a huge scope on it only ruins the handling and makes it hard and cumbersome to carry around in the field for hunting or target shooting.
+The AR 15 is a lightning fast carbine and putting a huge scope on it only ruins the handling, and makes it hard and cumbersome to carry around in the field for hunting or target shooting.

-Varmint hunting requires more magnification because the targets are smaller even know your first hunting at the same ranges.
-In that case, still, try and get the small scope possible so that you don’t ruin the handling of the rifle.
+Varmint hunting requires more magnification because the targets are smaller even though you are hunting at the same ranges.
+In that case you should still try to get the smallest scope possible so that you don’t ruin the handling of the rifle.

-Also remember, the AR-15 suffers from having a pretty high bore axis and if you mount a scope that has a large objective bell, your rifle will be very susceptible to canting during the shot.
-Not to mention making it harder to get a good cheek weld during shooting.
+Also remember, the AR-15 suffers from having a pretty high bore axis and if you mount a scope that has a large objective bell, your rifle will be very susceptible to canting during shooting, not to mention making it harder to get a good cheek weld during shooting.